 100: Croichy (11.12), JSanchez (11.48), Pearson (11.71)

 110 H: Fisher (18.97), Bozied (19.16), Carravella (20.27)

 300 H: Fisher (47.36), Caravella (47.54), Bozied (49.36)

 4x100: JSanchez, Ludlam, Pearson, Croichy (44.49)

 4x800: Velazquez, Ludlam, Hopkins, Winslow (8:20)

 Attendance guidelines, practice schedules and other information!

-The 2020 track and field season gets underway on Mon.
+The official start to the 2023 track and field season is Mon.
 Jan.
-20. From that point on, practices are not voluntary, but mandatory.
+30. From that point on, practices are daily and not voluntary, but mandatory.
 What that means is that EVERY athlete who is a part of our program is expected to attend practices, ALL PRACTICES.

 That is what team commitment means.
 It is your responsibility to fix your schedule to make practices.
 If you can’t make a commitment to the team, and to practice with the team because of personal reasons, academic reasons, job schedules, etc, we completely understand.
 Then perhaps you need to rethink being a student athlete.